 You can see ages, occupation, residence, and father's names & occupations, as well as the information that Sarah's father is "dead".
 Neither William nor Sarah wrote their signatures, but made their mark in front of the 'Incumbent' [vicar].

 George BUNN, their only living child, was born April 26, 1857, in Windmill End (also in same area in Dudley); this was just over 2 years from marriage.
-At that time, Sarah would have been 37 years of age, and George made her 8th living child; William, 26 years old.
+At that time, Sarah would have been 37 years of age, and George made her 8th living child; William was 26 years old.
 An interesting situation to my mind.
-They usually fudged her age on Censuses after they married or switched ages.
+They usually fudged her age on Censuses after they married, or switched ages.

 From the time of his birth, George would have been raised with the FRANCE children, including an illegitimate nephew only 2 years younger than himself: